SeekrAI/seekr/README.md

 ## Getting Started

-This guide provides step-by-step instructions for installing Cosdata on Linux systems.
+This guide provides step-by-step instructions for installing Seekr on Linux systems.

 ### Prerequisites

-Before installing Cosdata, ensure you have the following:
+Before installing Seekr, ensure you have the following:

 - Git
 - Rust (latest stable version)